TimoliaDE/HowTo/docs/discord.en.md

 You can join our Discord server on [https://timolia.de/discord](https://timolia.de/discord).
 Here you can hang out with your friends and the community.
 Moreover, you can also seek for support, report bugs, participate in giveaways and much more.
-However, if you want to join voice channels, Discord is not the place to go.
-We offer them on our [TeamSpeak](/teamspeak/) server whilst on Discord only chat channels are available.
 Hereinafter you will find a short overview of the most important information about our Discord server.
 Everything else you will find directly on the Discord in the channels listed in the category "Informationen".